jiaweizhao1008/appliedscienceproject/README.md

 Clean the reveiwers' comment, tokeniz words, remove stopwords and pos tag all.

 Use sentiment itensity analyzer to analyze the review sentiment, classify the sentiment to four types, neg, neu, pos and compound.
+This method is referenced from https://www.kaggle.com/jonathanoheix/sentiment-analysis-with-hotel-reviews. :)

 Modelling
 ---------